mpaul7/mai_prep/interview_preparation/question_answer/3_regression_analysis.md

 **Can p-values be used for feature selection?**

 Yes, p-values from regression analysis can be used to help select features.
 The p-value for each feature tests the null hypothesis that the feature’s coefficient is zero (i.e., the feature has no relationship with the target variable).
-A low p-value (typically < 0.05) suggests the feature is statistically significant and likely contributes to the model.[^29_1][^29_5][^29_10]
+A low p-value (typically < $0.05$) suggests the feature is statistically significant and likely contributes to the model.

 **How is this done in practice?**

 - **Stepwise Selection:** Features are added or removed from the model based on their p-values.
-Common thresholds are 0.05 or 0.1.
-Features with high p-values are considered for removal, as their relationship with the target may be due to chance.[^29_5]
+Common thresholds are $0.05$ or $0.1$.
+Features with high p-values are considered for removal, as their relationship with the target may be due to chance.
-- **Manual Filtering:** After fitting a regression model, you can examine the p-values for each feature and drop those with p-values above your chosen threshold (e.g., 0.05 or 0.1).[^29_1]
+- **Manual Filtering:** After fitting a regression model, you can examine the p-values for each feature and drop those with p-values above your chosen threshold (e.g., $0.05$ or $0.1$).

 **Physical Significance**

-- **Low p-value (< 0.05):** Strong evidence that the feature is related to the target variable.
+- **Low p-value ($< 0.05$):** Strong evidence that the feature is related to the target variable.
 Keep these features.
-- **High p-value (> 0.05):** Weak evidence; the feature may be noise.
-Consider removing these features to simplify the model and reduce overfitting.[^29_10][^29_1]
+- **High p-value ($> 0.05$):** Weak evidence; the feature may be noise.
+Consider removing these features to simplify the model and reduce overfitting.

 **Limitations and Cautions**